sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--group <name>``

-    Run only the tests from the specified groups.
-You may provide a separate ``--group`` parameter for each group you wish to target.
+    Run only the tests from the specified group.
+The ``--group`` option can be used multiple times to select multiple groups for test execution.

 ``--exclude-group <name>``

-    Run all tests, excluding specific groups by providing multiple ``--exclude-group`` parameters.
+    Run all tests, except for tests from the specified group.
+The ``--exclude-group`` option can be used multiple times to exclude multiple groups from test execution.

 ``--covers <name>``